telerik/maui-docs/installation/vs-integration/toolbox.md

 # Telerik Toolbox for .NET MAUI on Windows

-Telerik products support the Toolbox extension for Visual Studio (VS) on Windows.
 The Toolbox is part of the Visual Studio extensions for Telerik UI for .NET MAUI and facilitates the process of adding Telerik controls to your .NET MAUI application.

 ## Get the Extension